Lesson Plans (20)

 The Power of Choice Bulletin Board

 In a society with so many choices and a bewildering array of options, it's important to learn about healthful eating and active living.
 Students need to discover the connection between their food and the farm, learn facts about food and nutrition, and explore ways to be more active.
 This 42" x 42" nutrition bulletin board emphasizes the importance of making healthy choices that will last a lifetime.
-The bulletin board is mailed in a reusable storage tube.
 Order this bulletin board online from agclassroomstore.com.

 How to Teach Nutrition to Kids